Jim Spivey: Coaching

 He currently lives in Wheaton, Illinois, and works for ASICS America corporation since 2006.
 He moved over from Team Sales to Sports Marketing in May 2018, working with college and other sponsored programs throughout the United States.
-He started the Jim Spivey Running Club in 1990, and enjoys coaching a group in Wheaton Jim Spivey Running Club.
+He started the Jim Spivey Running Club in 1990.
 He helped coach Wheaton Academy high school in West Chicago for 4 years, the boys' and girls' cross country teams and assistant role in track.
 He is presently a volunteer coach for the girls' cross country and track teams at Wheaton North in Wheaton, Il.
 Also, one of his form mid-1990 JSRC runners is the head coach at Latin High School in downtown Chicago.
 Coach Dan Daly asked Jim to help him coach his boys' and girls' cross country and track teams, beginning in August 2017 - The partnership with Jim writing the training and Dan implementing the workouts, to have Dan's first ever Illinois State Champion in the 1600m run in May 2018, a freshman who ran 4:56.
 He also coaches individuals and high school groups during the off-season, and gives motivational speeches and coaching clinics.
 Jim's signature is handing out half-sticks of gum to his runners after the workout.